UK letterhead legal requirements

 Example of how to present your letterhead include all the UK legal requirements:

-Here’s an example of how we’ve added all the letterhead legal requirements to the bottom of our design:
+Below is an example of how we’ve added the letterhead legal requirements to the bottom of our own letterhead:

 Optional Letterhead Text: [Office Address] [Telephone] [Fax] [Email] [Website] [Social Media Handles]

 Legal Letterhead Requirements: [Business Name] [Registered Country] [Company Number] [Registered Business Address]